Wookiee-/OpenJKold/README.md

 * Results of a private duel are displayed to all, with the remaining health of the winning player
 * ConsoleMOTD and CenterMOTD
 * Sliding on players head on/off
-* Duel Distance Limit
+* Duel Distance Limit on/off
-* amlogin, amlogout, amtele, amtelemark
+* Amlogin, Amlogout, Amtele, Amtelemark
-* FullAdmin and JuniorAdmin
+* FullAdmin and JuniorAdmin levels
+* Saber switch command on/off

 ##

 Coming Soon

-* saber command
-* ammap, npc
+* Ammap, Npc, Amforceteam, Amlockteam